Speaker identification

 Treat marking as curatorial: you are training your future self’s search experience, not grading the algorithm.

-Aggressive merging without checking similar speaker suggestions can hide real participants.
-Prefer small, evidence-based merges after listening to short samples or checking meeting context.
+Aggressive consolidation without checking similar speaker suggestions can hide real participants.
+Prefer small, evidence-based profile links after listening to short samples or checking meeting context.

 Unnamed speakers and housekeeping